danielshaps/LibriTTSLabel/README.md

 $ tar xzvf lab.tar.gz
 ```

+## Note on syllabified textgrids

+File `textgrid_syls.tar.zst` contains the aligned textgrids with
+additional `syllables` tier which adds maximum-onset syllable
+alignments.
+This set is only for the `train-clean-100`, `dev-clean`
+and `test-clean` sets.

 ## Missing files

 Due to the alignment failures, some labels are missing (1,255 files, around 0.4 %).